outworkers/morpheus/README.md

 <a href="#table-of-contents">back to top</a>

 In spirit, we follow the [Twitter Scala Style Guidelines](http://twitter.github.io/effectivescala/).
 We will reject your pull request if it doesn't meet code standards, but we'll happily give you a hand to get it right.
-Morpheus is even using ScalaTest to build, which means your build will also fail if your code doesn't comply with the style rules.
+Morpheus is even using ScalaStyle to build, which means your build will also fail if your code doesn't comply with the style rules.

 Some of the things that will make us seriously frown: